Split-T: History

 Don Faurot, the head coach of the Missouri Tigers, developed the split-T and unleashed it onto the college football world in 1941.
 He combined this new formation with the athletes he had at running back and quarterback and created an offensive juggernaut.
 The Tigers finished the season 8-1, with the sole loss in the season opening out of conference game at #10 Ohio State.
 They were the Big Six Conference champions, ranked #7 in the AP poll, and accepted the invitation to play #6 Fordham in the 1942 Sugar Bowl.

+Before the 1945 season, the rules committee abolished the rule that the quarterback must be at least 5 yards behind the line of scrimmage when throwing the ball, thus benefitting the formation.
 In 1946, Jim Tatum became the Oklahoma head coach.
 He installed the split-T offense that he had learned as an assistant coach under Don Faurot at the U.S. Navy's Iowa Pre-Flight school football team during World War II.
 In his first year, he turned around Oklahoma's losing record and delivered a Big Six Conference championship.
 In 1947, Tatum left Oklahoma for Maryland, where he saw even more success with the split-T, including a consensus national championship in 1953.

 Bud Wilkinson, also a Faurot assistant at Iowa Pre-Flight, was the next Sooners head coach.
 In 1953, after losing to Notre Dame and tying Pittsburgh, Oklahoma beat arch-rivals Texas, 19–14, and went on to win their next 46 games in a row, setting an NCAA record that stands to this day.
 Notre Dame book-ended the streak when they again beat Oklahoma in Norman, 7–0 on November 16, 1957.

 Tatum and Wilkinson would later face off in the 1954 Orange Bowl, when #1/#1 Maryland and #4/#5 Oklahoma met on the field for the first time.
 Both teams used the split-T as their base offense.
 Other top football programs used the split-T during this period as well, including Alabama, Houston, Notre Dame, Texas, Michigan, Penn State, and Ohio State.